 - flexible care and support – in many schemes, you can increase or decrease the support you receive as and when needed

-Extra care housing can sometimes prevent or delay the need for a care home.
+Extra care housing can sometimes prevent or delay the need for a move in to a care home.

 Extra care housing doesn’t suit everyone.
 Some disadvantages include: